brainhack-school2020/ArsIsabelle_BHS_Project/README.md

-# Learning How to Run EEG-FFR Classifiers in MATLAB
+# Learning How to Run a EEG-FFR Classifiers in MATLAB

 ## Developped through the BrainHack School Montreal 2020

-## Team Contributors
+## Contributors

 -Project Developed and implemented by Isabelle Arseneau-Bruneau (McGill University)